EthanR168/QuackNet/README.md

 ### Skin Lesion Detector

 A convolutional neural network (CNN) skin lesion classification model built with QuackNet, trained using the HAM10000 dataset.
-This model achieved 60.2% accuracy on a balanced validation set.
+This model achieved 60.2% accuracy on a balanced validation set of skin lesion images.

 You can explore the full project here:
 [Skin Lesion Detector Repository](https://github.com/SirQuackPng/skinLesionDetector)